developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 we can best prepare for the journey ahead.

-The main goal is to write a frontend client for Ory Kratos so that the users of our application can sign-up, sign-in, etc. The nature of the backend application (the app we are trying to protect behind authentication) doesn't matter here.
+The main goal is to write a frontend client for Ory Kratos so that the users of our application(s) can sign-up, sign-in, etc. The nature of the backend application (the app we are trying to protect behind authentication) doesn't matter here.